post image

 Medication for Inappropriate Elimination in Dogs

-If your dog does not respond to retraining, your veterinarian may chose to recommend medication, usually of the antidepressant variety, especially tricyclic antidepressants.
-These drugs have a side effect of causing delayed urination, which will help insure that the dog has a greater volume of urine in its bladder before it feels the urge to urinate.
-It will thus feel the need to urinate less frequently.
+If your dog does not respond to retraining, your veterinarian may choose to recommend medication, usually of the antidepressant variety, especially tricyclic antidepressants.
+These drugs have a side effect of causing delayed urination, which will help ensure that the dog has a greater volume of urine in their bladder before they feel the urge to urinate.
+They will thus feel the need to urinate less frequently.
 However, the drugs also have a useful secondary effect of reducing anxiety, which often contributes to marking problems.